Minify JavaScript Online — Free JS Minifier

-Unminify, minify and beautify JavaScript code instantly with our free online tool.
-Restore readable formatting from compressed code, minify for production, or concatenate multiple files.
+Minify JavaScript code instantly with our free online tool.
+Compress JS for production, reduce file size, or concatenate multiple files.
 All processing happens in your browser — no code sent to any server.

 Loading…